1. How Governments Earn Moneypublic incomeA. Taxes – The Backbone of Government Revenue

 Payments for utilities such as electricity, water, fuel, and internet

-B. Education and Health
+B. Education and Health1.
+Education spending includes:

 Building classrooms and schools